janwilmake/xymake/README.md

 - ✅ Make the new router the core of xymake (using getFormat, allowing .ext convention)
 - ✅ New endpoints implemented
-  - user lists
+  - ✅ user lists
-  - list details/members
+  - ✅ list details/members
-  - user posts for daterange implemented
+  - ✅ user posts for daterange implemented
-  - user highlights
+  - ✅ user highlights
-- Refactor away `/og/` to use just `/username/status/id.png` (but keep old one possible for a bit longer)
-- Refactor away storing user data in TWEET_KV (store all in DOs) and create a central DO that also has all userdata (this is a longer project but great to do. another option would be to add X Auth to [sponsorflare](https://sponsorflare.com))
+- ❌ Refactor away storing user data in TWEET_KV (store all in DOs) and create a central DO that also has all userdata (this is a longer project but great to do. another option would be to add X Auth to [sponsorflare](https://sponsorflare.com)) - **too much work for now**
-- Refactor such that KV is fully gone and we put everything in an R2 under the appropriate pathname
+- ❌ Refactor such that KV is fully gone and we put everything in an R2 under the appropriate pathname **not needed with help of zipobject object derefs**
-- Now building an archive for a user becomes easy: a DO with alarms can function as a temporary 'queue' to aggregate all data available from the API.
+- ❌ Fix DO for data aggregation: Make it easier to debug what happens in the alarms with a special log function, then make the explorer able to easily switch between available DO names (use CF api) **for now, we will use socialdata.tools until we have the $200 plan**

 ## Make it cheaper for unauthorized profiles